dyhes/zulip/docs/production/deployment.md

 ### Apache2 configuration

 Below is a working example of a full Apache2 configuration.
-It assumes that your Zulip server sits at `https://internal.zulip.hostname:443`.
+It assumes that your Aloha server sits at `https://internal.zulip.hostname:443`.
-Note that if you wish to use SSL to connect to the Zulip server, Apache requires you use the hostname, not the IP address; see [above](#configuring-zulip-to-allow-http) to switch to HTTP.
+Note that if you wish to use SSL to connect to the Aloha server, Apache requires you use the hostname, not the IP address; see [above](#configuring-zulip-to-allow-http) to switch to HTTP.

-1. Follow the instructions to [configure Zulip to trust proxies](#configuring-zulip-to-trust-proxies).
+1. Follow the instructions to [configure Aloha to trust proxies](#configuring-zulip-to-trust-proxies).

 1. Set `USE_X_FORWARDED_HOST = True` in `/etc/zulip/settings.py` and
-   restart Zulip.
+   restart Aloha.

 1. Enable some required Apache modules: